radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/21-global-sync-commands.md

 `- mode <mode>`
 <br>This property indicates which queue to empty.
 Accepted values are: QUEUE_ONLY, DEAD_LETTER_QUEUE, or ALL.
 If mode is not passed in the command, ALL is the default, and both the main queue and dead letters queues are emptied.
 If you only want to empty the main queue, enter a value of QUEUE_ONLY for the mode.
 If you only want to empty the dead letter queue, enter a value of DEAD-LETTER_QUEUE for the mode.

+`- timeout <timeout>`
+<br>This optional property specifies the amount of time in minutes that must elapse before the operation times out.
+Accepted values are: 1-30.
+The default timeout is 30 seconds.
+Invalid timeout values are ignored.

 ## reset-cursor